Angle Lake station: Transit-oriented development

 Angle Lake station is located in an area consisting of single-family homes, apartment buildings, retail spaces, office buildings, airport parking lots and hotels; a population of approximately 3,886 people live within a 1/2 mi radius of the stations.
 The area is home to a Federal Detention Center, the corporate headquarters of Alaska Airlines, and several hotels that provide a majority of the estimated 7,459 jobs.
+A parking lot for airport users southwest of the station entrances is planned to be redeveloped into a new city hall and civic campus for SeaTac.
+The lot was acquired by the city government in 2025.

 In July 2015, the city of SeaTac adopted a station area plan to direct potential transit-oriented development in a 171 acre around the station.
 The plan determined that much of the vacant land near the station has great potential for development, excluding right-of-way reserved for a future freeway extension of State Route 509.
 The plan recommended allowing buildings over five stories tall and amenities for non-motorized transportation (bicycles and pedestrians) for the city government to consider in a zoning code update.